-Eravikulam National Park, Another UNESCO World Heritage Site located in Kerala.
-Spread in the area of 97 sq.km.
+Eravikulam National Park is a UNESCO World Heritage Site located in Kerala.
+It is spread in an area of 97 sq.km.

-The park is home to around 26 endangered species of Mammals like Golden jackal, jungle cat, wild dog, dhole, leopard, and tiger etc.
+The park is home to around 26 endangered species of Mammals like Golden Jackal, Jungle Cat, Dhole, Leopard, and Bengal Tiger.

 The National park is officially closed from February to March.

 Galathea National Park is located in Great Nicobar and is one of the beautiful park covering an area of 110 sq.km.